elunna/nerfhack-changelog/README.md

 * 1-damage hits train weapon/unarmed skills (Dyna)
 * Riding skill is exercised more quickly, closer to vanilla (Un)
 * Skill gain for spells is faster than skill gain for weapons (Un)
+* Shield skill gains are also quadrupled to keep pace with the increased skill requirements.
 * Training skill in pick-axe affects how fast you can dig (Evil)
     * Skilled gives you the same bonus as a dwarf (x2)
     * Expert gives you double the bonus of a dwarf (x4)